Core services, resilience, and continuity

 First update the

-sdcadm self-updateto ensure that you are running the most recent version of this component.
+sdcadm self-updatecommand to ensure that you are running the most recent version of this component.

-sdcadm post-setup ha-binder -s SERVER1_UUID -s SERVER2_UUID, where SERVER1_UUID and SERVER2_UUID are the UUID's of the servers that will be hosting the additional instances.
+SERVER2are the hostnames or uuid's of the servers that will be hosting the additional instances.
 Note that one zookeeper instance runs on the head node by default.

-From the head node, as the root user - get the IP addresses of the zookeepers:
+From the head node, as the root user, obtain the IP addresses of the zookeepers:

 ZK_IPS=$(sdc-vmapi '/vms?query=(%26(tags=*smartdc_role=binder*)(state=running))' | json -Ha nics.ip)